hyperledger/aries-rfcs/features/0023-did-exchange/README.md

 #### Invitation Processing

 When they _invitee_ receives the invitation URL, there are two possible user flows that depend on the SSI preparedness of the individual.
 If the individual is new to the SSI universe, they will likely load the URL in a browser.
 The resulting page will contain instructions on how to get started by installing software or a mobile app.
 That install flow will transfer the invitation message to the newly installed software.
 A user that already has those steps accomplished will have the URL received by software directly.
-That sofware can read the invitation message directly out of the `c_i` query parameter, without loading the URL.
+That software will base64URL decode the string and can read the invitation message directly out of the `c_i` query parameter, without loading the URL.

+> **NOTE**: In receiving the invitation, the base64url decode implementation used **MUST**
+> correctly decode padded and unpadded base64URL encoded data.

-If they _invitee_ wants to accept the invitation, they will use the information present in the invitation message to prepare the request
+If the _invitee_ wants to accept the invitation, they will use the information present in the invitation message to prepare the request

 ## 1. Exchange Request